vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/configure-app.md

 Add the following to your `build.gradle` file:

-1. Add the following line to the `dependencies` closure in your `build.gradle` file to enable our test dependencies:
+1. Add the following line to the `dependencies` closure in your `build.gradle` file to enable the necessary test dependencies:

     ```groovy
     testImplementation 'org.springframework.boot:spring-boot-starter-test'